Oops19/TS4-LiveXML/README.md

 ## Future
 It is possible to exploit the `Snippet Tuning` XML format to add there JSON data (or within XML tags) so a mod creator can still deliver a .package file instead of a file to be stored in `mod_data`.

+Allow 'for_each' loops to process multiple elements and 'if_is_instance' to process only matching classes or elements.

 Then it would be more like the XML Injector.